ionelmc/pytest-benchmark/docs/usage.rst

   --benchmark-verbose   Dump diagnostic and progress information.
   --benchmark-sort=COL  Column to sort on.
 Can be one of: 'min', 'max',
                         'mean', 'stddev', 'name', 'fullname'.
-Default: 'min' --benchmark-group-by=LABEL
+Default: 'min' --benchmark-group-by=LABELS
-                        How to group tests.
-Can be one of: 'group', 'name', 'fullname', 'func', 'fullfunc', 'param' or
+                        Comma-separated list of categories by which to group tests.
+Can be one or more of: 'group', 'name', 'fullname', 'func', 'fullfunc', 'param' or
                         'param:NAME', where NAME is the name passed to
                         @pytest.parametrize.
 Default: 'group'